Lerer/Veracode-Typescript-Azure-function/README.md

 Note for the predefined requests, you will have to update the ids to your projects and workspaces

 #### For environment variables...
-The generateHeader function require the presense of the id and secret which need to be [generated in the platform]:
+The generateHeader function require the presense of the id and secret which need to be [generated in the platform].

 When running in the Cloud, verify you setup environment variables:
 - veracode_api_key_id
 - veracode_api_key_secret

 ##### Local Debug
-When running locally you need to make sure you create or update [the credentials file] Following on that, you need to update the local setting file (*local.settings.json*) to include the profile you put the credentials into:
+When running locally you need to make sure you create or update [the credentials file].

+Following on that, you need to update the local setting file (*local.settings.json*) to include the profile you put the credentials into:
 ```
 {